notakitty/art-folio/README.md

      ```
      http://localhost:8000
      ```

+6. **Testing Site Locally on a Simulated Mobile Device**

+- Open site in **Google Chrome**.
+- Right-click and select `Inspect` or use `Ctrl + Shift + I` (`Cmd + Option + I` on Mac).
+- Click the device icon at the top-left of the Developer Tools or use `Ctrl + Shift + M` (`Cmd + Option + M` on Mac).
+- Choose a mobile device from the dropdown (e.g., iPhone X, Galaxy S5).
+- Refresh the page for proper device simulation.
+- (Optional) Use the rotate icon for landscape/portrait view.
+- Interact with your site in the simulated environment.

+> Note: While this tool is valuable for quick checks, always test on actual mobile devices for full compatibility.

 This setup provides a zero-configuration tool for local development.
 You can see live changes by refreshing the browser after editing your files.